<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 3. The termination date of the construction or installation project

 Please note that some tax treaties operate with a shorter time-period than 12 months, such as the tax treaty between Norway and the Czech Republic (6 months).
+Let's take a closer look at these three grey ares.

-1) What is considered the start date?
+1) What is considered the start date when planning business in Norway?

 A question we often encounter is whether preparatory activity, such as sales meetings, business meetings, on-site inspections etc. should be included when doing the “twelve-month test”.
 The so-called OECD-commentary gives us a few starting points: